 Stories from the Field

-Our time spent in the field gives us a unique perspective on the impact of restored sight on ordinary people.
+Talking to patients gives us a unique perspective on the impact restoring a person´s sight can have on their day-to-day lives.
 Every one of them has a story worth sharing.

 At the age of 38, Constazia lost her husband and one of their six children during the genocide.
 She and her other five children survived together, rebuilding their lives incrementally over the past 21 years. about 3 years ago,